Introduction to Satellite Internet and Its Legal Challenges in Iran

 Iran’s Complaint Against Starlink in International Forums

 Concurrent with tightening domestic laws, the Islamic Republic of Iran has pursued legal action internationally.
-Iran has filed a formal complaint against Starlink with the International Telecommunication Union (ITU), a specialized agency of the United Nations for communications.
+Iran filed a formal complaint against Starlink with the ITU, the UN’s communications agency.
 Iran’s main argument is that Starlink is providing internet services without obtaining an official license from Iran’s regulatory body, thereby violating the country’s national sovereignty.
-According to ITU regulations, satellite operators are required to obtain the necessary licenses from a country’s governing bodies before providing services within its territory.
+Satellite operators must obtain necessary licenses from a country’s governing bodies before providing services, according to ITU regulations.
 Iran considers Starlink’s activities on its soil as “illegal broadcasting” and a violation of international law, demanding an urgent investigation.
 This is Iran’s second complaint against Starlink, following a similar one in 2023 that did not yield a tangible result, prompting Iran to pursue the matter more aggressively.

 What Are the Government’s Reasons for Banning Starlink?